19hours/sg-statutes/Acts/Income Tax Act.md

 [28/80; 32/95; 53/2007]

-3(3) Notwithstanding subsection (1) or (2) or section 19A(1) or (1B), in respect of a motor car to which this subsection applies –
+3(3) Notwithstanding subsection (1) or (2) or section 19A(1) or (1B), in respect of a motor car to which this subsection applies —

-3This Subsection will be amended as set out in section 15(b) of the Income Tax (Amendment No. 2) Act 2007 (Act 53 of 2007) from the year of assessment 2009.

 (a) the initial allowance to be made under subsection (1) shall be calculated on an amount equal to the capital expenditure incurred in respect of that motor car or $35,000, whichever is the less;

-4(b) the annual allowance to be made under subsection (2)or section 19A(1) or (1B)shall be calculated on the basis that the original cost of that motor car is the capital expenditure incurred or $35,000, whichever is the less; and
+4(b) the annual allowance to be made under subsection (2)or section 19A(1) or(1B)shall be calculated on the basis that the original cost of that motor car is the capital expenditure incurred or $35,000, whichever is the less; and

 4The words initalicsin paragraph (b) shall have effect from the year of assessment 2009.